Victor Crutchley

 Admiral Sir Victor Alexander Charles Crutchley VC, KCB, DSC, DL (2 November 1893 – 24 January 1986) was a British naval officer.

 He was a First World War recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, and a senior Royal Navy officer during the Second World War.

 Early life and education

 Crutchley was born on 2 November 1893 at 28 Lennox Gardens, Chelsea, London, the only son of Percy Edward (1855–1940) and the Hon.
 Frederica Louisa (1864–1932), second daughter of Charles FitzRoy, 3rd Baron Southampton.
 His mother had been maid of honour to Queen Victoria.
 He was a godchild of Queen Victoria (from whom he derived his first two names).
-He joined the navy in 1906 and was educated at the Royal Naval College, Osborne.
+He joined the navy in 1906 and was educated at the Royal Naval College, Osborne and Royal Naval College, Dartmouth.

 First World War

 In September 1915 Crutchley was promoted to lieutenant and posted to a battleship of the Grand Fleet, HMS Centurion.
 Centurion participated in the Battle of Jutland.
 After the battle Captain Roger Keyes assumed command of Centurion and acquired a highly favorable impression of Crutchley.
 Keyes selected Crutchley for the Zeebrugge Raid of 23 April 1918; he was assigned by Keyes as first lieutenant to Commander Alfred Godsal, also of Centurion, on the obsolete cruiser Brilliant.

 Brilliant and Sirius were to be sunk as blockships at Ostend.
 The Germans had moved a navigation buoy, and so the ships were beached in the wrong place under heavy fire.
 But Crutchley performed well and was awarded the Distinguished Service Cross.

 Crutchley volunteered for the Second Ostend Raid on 9 May, and was posted to the cruiser Vindictive, again commanded by Godsal.
 When Godsal was killed and the navigating officer incapacitated, Crutchley took command.
 When a propeller was damaged on the quay, preventing the vessel fully closing the canal, Crutchley ordered its scuttling and personally oversaw the evacuation under fire.

 Crutchley transferred to the damaged motor launch ML 254.
 When its wounded captain Lieutenant Geoffrey Drummond collapsed, Crutchley took command.
 Crutchley oversaw bailing operations, standing in water up to his waist, until the destroyer HMS Warwick, carrying Admiral Keyes, came to its aid.

 Although the second raid also failed fully to close the Bruges Canal to submarine traffic, Crutchley, Drummond and Rowland Bourke were awarded Victoria Crosses for the action.
 When there were more worthy recipients than VCs to award, the men were allowed to elect those to receive a VC.
 Crutchley was one of the last elected VCs.
 During the final months of the war, Crutchley served on HMS Sikh in the Dover Patrol, the Channel force commanded by Keyes.